A collaborative project captures the personal histories of the Cambodian diaspora in Japan

 Japan

-Through this engagement, Kim Hak’s project galvanised the diaspora in Japan.
-The exhibitions and public events acted as catalysts for intergenerational storytelling, with younger family members learning more about their parents and grandparents’ experiences.
-A voluntary organisation called Alive has emerged from the Alive IV programme, and its members are excited to embark on this next step of storytelling.
+Kim Hak’s project galvanised the diaspora in Japan.
+The exhibitions and public events sparked intergenerational storytelling, with younger family members learning more about their parents and grandparents’ experiences.
+The Alive IV experience led participants to form a new voluntary organisation, Alive, and its members are excited to continue this work, through the next step of telling their own community’s stories.

-Kim Hak says of this cohort, “Some experienced the conflict directly, some only heard rumours of it, and some found out more after the end of the regime.
+Kim Hak says of this group, “Some experienced the conflict directly, some only heard rumours of it, and some found out more after the end of the regime.
 But all have lost family members through executions and separations.
 The students who were overseas lived without hearing any news from their families for several years.”

 Return to Projects